Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 Curriculum reform will not transform financial literacy overnight.

-Leon sees it as the start of a long rebuild.
+It is better understood as the start of a long rebuild.
 The benefits may take a generation to emerge, but the direction is positive.

 In the meantime, today’s young people still face financial decisions daily: from in-game purchases to salary expectations, from scam messages to their first payslip.
 The need for accessible, grounded financial education has never been clearer.